saadh393/automate-yt-shorts-creator/prompt.md

 Generate [NUMBER] YouTube video scripts.

-Each script should have a maximum duration of around 60 seconds and around 500 Chracters and cover topics from Diet, Nutrition, Funny Facts, History, and Country History.
+Each script should have a maximum duration of around 60 seconds and around 500 Chracters and cover topics [FACTNAME].

 These scripts must be both clickbait-style to immediately grab attention and genuinely informative, ensuring the core information presented is accurate.